etcaterva/echaloasuerte/README.md

 The dev version is on continuous deployment, all changes in master are automatically deployed to dev

+You need to run the nodejs app to get the draws updates at real time

 ## DNS
  - www.echaloasuerte.com: Root domain for the spanish version
  - www.chooserandom.com: Root domain for the english version